Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 My next pro is how Promova focuses on the casual, conversational form of the language you’re learning.
 For example, I’ve been using Promova for German, and it focuses on the “du” form of “you,” as opposed to the more formal “Sie” form of “you.”

 If you’re not a German learner, don’t worry.
-The point I’m making is simply that Promova focuses on the more modern form of the language you’re learning, which is more practical for holding real conversations.
+The point I’m making is simply that Promova focuses on the more modern form of the language, which is more practical for holding real conversations.

-Other apps I’ve used, like Pimsleur, focus on the more formal, academic way of learning, which is fine.
+Other apps I’ve used, like Pimsleur, focus on a more formal, academic method, which is fine.
 However, I like this more modern, casual, and practical approach.

 Amazing Interface